Wisdom Teeth Removal and Care

 The Extraction Process

 In most extractions, we believe it is easier on the patient to perform the surgery under anesthesia.
-We first administer laughing gas, or nitrous oxide, to the patient for relaxation.
-Then, we deliver a general anesthesia, so the patient is unconscious throughout the operation.
+We deliver a general anesthesia, so the patient is unconscious throughout the operation.
 We keep a close watch on you while you’re under, making sure to extract your teeth safely while you stay sedated.
 After we remove the teeth and roots, we suture the gum, closing the wound and preventing infection.
 We place gauze into the incision points to control bleeding.
 After the surgery, we allow you to rest under our supervision until you’re able to be taken home.
 Our team will provide you with a post-op kit, which includes care instructions, prescriptions for pain medications, antibiotics, and a follow-up appointment for removing your sutures.

-Wisdom Teeth Extractions in Cherry Creek and Central Park
+Wisdom Teeth Extractions in Cherry Creek, Central Park, and Parker

 Wisdom teeth, also known as the third molars, are the final teeth to erupt within your mouth, with most patients seeing their appearance in their late teens or early twenties.
 When these teeth erupt properly, there is no reason to remove them.
 However, often, they do not and can cause many other dental issues.
 Our team can begin evaluating your wisdom teeth before they even start to erupt, keeping an eye on their formation and progress using x-rays.
 If we believe the teeth are putting you at risk for oral complications, we’ll suggest removing them and can perform the surgery in our office.
 Please contact us today if you’d like to learn more about this process.